bunkerity/bunkerweb/README.md

 Default value : no
 If set to yes, automatic certificate generation and renewal will be setup through Let's Encrypt.
 This will enable HTTPS on your website for free.
 You will need to redirect both 80 and 443 port to your container and also set the SERVER_NAME environment variable.

+*LISTEN_HTTP*
+Values : yes | no
+Default value : yes
+If set to no, nginx will not in listen on HTTP (port 80).
+Useful if you only want HTTPS access to your website.

+*REDIRECT_HTTP_TO_HTTPS*
+Values : yes | no
+Default value : no
+If set to yes, nginx will redirect all HTTP requests to HTTPS.

 *HTTP2*
 Values : yes | no